イライラした

 会議で同僚が彼女のアイデアを自分の手柄にした時、彼女はイライラした。

-He felt peeved about the delayed delivery and wrote a complaint to the company.
+He felt peeved about the delayed delivery and sent a complaint to the company.

 I was a bit peeved that nobody remembered to save me a seat.